asbhogal/Tailwind-CSS-Website/README.md

   - The <code>Fonts</code> are locally hosted and can be found in the <code>src</code> directory under <code>/fonts</code> Any changes to these will subsequently need to be made in the <code>input.css</code> stylesheet in order for Tailwind to compile it correctly to the <code>output.css</code>
   - The 'attribution' section in the <code>footer</code> will need to be altered to reflect the new owner (being yourself) for any changes that have been made.
 This would include both the name and the link appended to it (which currently points to this repo)
   - Deployment for a cloned/forked repo to a third-party hosting will subsequently need the <code>link</code> present in the <code>Links</code> changed respectively to reflect the different repo created
  ##### PULL REQUESTS #####

  While the repo owner is open to new/alternative approaches to the code leveraged in this repo, please kindly note he is only considering PRs pertaining to the following:
- - improved functionality,
+ - Improved functionality,
- - improvements to accessibility
+ - Improvements to accessibility
- - improvements to stability
+ - Improvements to stability

 PRs therefore pertaining to design or aesthetics will not be considered at this time.
 If you would like to discuss these separately, the repo owner will happily do so.
 You may contact him either via <a href="mailto:amansinghbhogal1@gmail.com">email</a> or via <a href="www.linkedin.com/in/amansinghbhogal">LinkedIn.</a>